 Under direct supervision, performs a variety of duties involved in the enforcement and communication of animal services codes, ordinances, and regulations; ensures public safety by capturing and caring for wild, vicious, and/or injured animals; and performs related work as required.

 SUPERVISION RECEIVED AND EXERCISED

-Receives direct supervision from the Director of Animal Services.
+Receives direct supervision from the Animal Services Supervisor.
 No supervision of staff is exercised.